chef-boneyard/chef-vault/README.md

 [![Build Status](https://travis-ci.org/chef-cookbooks/chef-vault.svg?branch=master)](https://travis-ci.org/chef-cookbooks/chef-vault) [![Cookbook Version](https://img.shields.io/cookbook/v/chef-vault.svg)](https://supermarket.chef.io/cookbooks/chef-vault)

-This cookbook is responsible for installing the `chef-vault` gem and providing some helper methods to load encrypted data bags that are in The Vault.
+This cookbook provides helper methods to load encrypted data bags that are in The Vault.
 It also provides a resource that can be used to store secrets as a Chef Vault item in a recipe.

+As of version 4.0 of the cookbook, we no longer install the chef-vault gem as this is included in chef-client 13.4+.

 Chef Vault is a library originally written by Nordstrom's infrastructure operations team that helps manage encrypted data bags.